MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/download-get-started-mobile-app.md

 To view and change the app settings, provide feedback, and change the environment, select your profile picture at the top of the screen.

-Scroll up or down in Agenda View to see bookings in the future or the past.
+Scroll up or down in the agenda view to see bookings in the future or the past.
 Tap **Home** to return to today.

 :::image type="content" source="./media/mobile-newux-bookings.png" alt-text="Rendering of a mobile device showing the Agenda View with today's and tomorrow's bookings in the Field Service mobile app.":::